ranjithreddy2888/CodingTestFrontEnd/README.md

 ## Major Components in the front end :

-Front end is a reactive form that allows customer to retrieve and submit data to backend
+Front end of this application is a reactive form that allows customer to retrieve and submit data to backend

   Form component : FeatureRequestFormComponent is angular reactive form which allows the customer to submit feature information